Narrative

 Health & social care

-The Norfolk and Waveney Clinical Commissioning Group oversees the health services in Norfolk.[31]
+NHS Norfolk and Waveney Integrated Care Board (ICB) plans and buys healthcare services for our local population.[31]
 Collections of general practices (GPs) join together into Primary Care Networks.
 Within Norfolk and Waveney there are over one hundred GPs, three hospitals and over five hundred and fifty registered care providers.
 Mental health services are provided by the Norfolk and Suffolk Foundation trust.
 Total current healthcare expenditure for the UK in 2018 was £214.4 billion, roughly equalling £3,200 per person per year.
 When adjusted for inflation, healthcare spending in the UK more than doubled between 1997 and 2018.[32]
 Within the East of England over 270,000 individuals worked in various aspects of health and social care in the year 2020, making up 9% of employed population.[33]

 Accidents